-For nearly two decades, the Indian Buisness Association (“IBA”) has served the nationwide Indo-American Community.

-For nearly two decades, the Indian Buisness Association (“IBA”) has served the New Jersey Indo-American community.
-The IBA is proud to continue a history of representing the small businesses on and surrounding Oak Tree Road and serving as a voice for thousands of Indo-Americans that call New Jersey home.
+For nearly two decades, the Indian Business Association (“IBA”) has served the Indo-American diaspora.
+The IBA is proud to continue a history of representing the businesses community and serving as a voice for thousands of Indo-Americans that call our nation home.

-This tradition began with the IBA’s co-sponsorship with the Indo-American Cultural Society (IACS) of the original Navaratri festival in Edison.
-For eleven strong years the IBA helped organize this magnificent and internationally known event that drew a nightly crowed of 10,000 people.
-In the process, the IBA drew support from a diversified sponsers including Prudential, Metlife, TV Asia, Sony, Western Union, Wells Fargo, and many more.
+This tradition began with the IBA’s co-sponsorship with the Indo-American Cultural Society (IACS) of the original Navaratri festival in Edison, NJ.
+For eleven strong years the IBA helped organize a magnificent and internationally known event that drew a nightly crowd of 10,000 people.
+In the process, the IBA drew support from a diversified group of multi-national sponsors including Prudential, Air-India, Metlife, TV Asia, Sony, Western Union, Wells Fargo, and many more.

 Today, the IBA has garnered international fame as the host of the Annual New Jersey India Day Parade.
-Over 35,000 people attend every year and over 100 organizations throughout New Jersey participat in this historic event.
-In addition to our flagship event, the Annual New Jersey India Day Parade, the IBA has also brought a new tradition to the business district: the Oak Tree Road Christmas Tree Lighting festival.
-This festival celebrates the multiple religions and cultures represented on Oak Tree Road, and the IBA has brought the entire community together by decorating the small business district during the winter months.
+Over 35,000 people attend every year and over 100 organizations throughout New Jersey participate in this historic event.
+Though community organizing and cultural enrichment, the IBA has brought the entire community together.

-Provide a forum for lndo-Americans to exchange ideas, discuss issues, and encourage innovation.
+Provide a nationwide forum for lndo-Americans to exchange ideas, discuss issues, and encourage innovation.

-Promote entrepreneurship by creating opportunities, assisting small businesses, and developing professional growth.
+Promote entrepreneurship by creating opportunities, networking Indo-American associations across state boundaries, assisting small businesses, and developing professional growth.

-Help shape public policy through active participation in the public process.
+Help shape public policy through active participation in the state, local and national public process.

-Protect the civil rights of the Indian American and other minority communities.
+Protect the civil rights of the Indian Americans and other minority communities across the country.